NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsL.clean.rst

 :ref:`fill-dlr` returns a string of a specified length.
 :ref:`dimn` returns important information about arrays.
-See also the Compatability Appendix for some important information concerning string lengths.
+See also the Compatibility Appendix for some important information concerning string lengths.

 --------------